ppy/osu-wiki/news/2019-02-05-new-changes-to-star-rating-performance-points.md

 ---
 layout: post
-title: "New Changes to Star Rating and Performance Points"
+title: "Changes to osu!
+Star Rating and Performance Points"
-date: 2019-02-05 01:00:00 +0000
+date: 2019-02-06 07:00:00 +0000
 ---

 After many years of stagnancy, some changes are finally coming to the way Star Rating and Performance Points are calculated!
 Read on to find out more.

 ![](/wiki/shared/news/2019-02-05-new-changes-to-star-rating-performance-points/star-rating.jpg)

-Hello!

-It has been a long time coming but finally I, Xexxar, am here to announce changes to both Performance Points (aka: pp) and the star rating system.

-I have been closely involved with various other members of the community over the past few months in proposing amendments to the Performance Points system with the end goal of updating a core part of osu!'s competitive progression that hasn't seen any significant changes in many, many years.
-The game has evolved considerably since the last update to these key systems, with the introduction of many new and different styles of mapping and gameplay.
+This effort, led by Xexxar and in collaboration with many other community and team members nvolving themselves via the official [osu! development discord server](https://discord.gg/ppy), proposing amendments over the last few months to the Performance Points system with the end goal of updating a core part of osu!'s competitive progression that hasn't seen any significant changes in many, many years.
+The level of high-end gameplay has evolved considerably since the existing difficulty logic was defined – with the introduction of new different styles of mapping and gameplay – and these updates should hopefully create a fairer rating and ranking system.

 While the updates we've just made are not designed to fix *every* issue with the systems as they currently stand, we hope that the changes will allow players to better assess skills that were formerly not factored in properly in previous versions of the algorithm.

+# Release Schedule

+- As of the time this article is posted, a new stable release will begin recalculating star ratings of all beatmaps loaded locally.
+This may take a few minutes (or more if you have many beatmaps) and will continue to run in the background while your game is at song select.
+- Over the coming hours, server-side star ratings will be updated to match.
+- Over the coming days, all existing scores will be recalculated from global rank #1 outwards.
+You will see your per-play pp and overall pp/rank change as a result.

+# Changes in Detail

 Without further delay, let's get into the specific changes: